Legacy Application Migration: Moving to Modern Technology

 Application Rehosting

-In this case, the legacy applications are transferred to the cloud under real-life conditions.
+In this case, the legacy applications are transferred to the cloud or modern infrastructure without making significant changes to the application itself.
 It is a fast and comparatively simple way to migrate the system.
-The drawback of this variant is that it does not have many cloud-oriented advantages.
+The drawback of this variant is that it does not have many cloud-oriented advantages and does not leverage the full potential of modern architectures.
 However, it is optimal when a company’s aim is to guarantee access to their app from any location on the globe, when the consumption of hardware resources needs optimization.

 Application Replatforming